ABRG-Models/BarrelEmerge/analysis/README.md

 ```
 python plot_locn.py ../logs/41N2M_thalguide_Fig1/ ${t}
 ```
-Plot the selectivity measure, mu(x, t)
+Plot the selectivity measure, mu(x, t).
+Shown in Fig. 1E.

 ### plot_paramsearch_paper.py
-Plot the components of Fig. 2
+Plot the components of Fig. 2.

 ### plot_singlemap.py
 A bit like plot_cid.py, but ALSO plots the experimental map, in a separate window.
+Figures not shown in paper.